johmue/win-php-sdk-builder/README.md

 Notes
 -----

-Please note that it will also create two custom extensions:
+Please note that it will also create two additonal extensions:

 - php_excel.dll
 - lz4.dll